APTrust/bagman/Testing.md

 ## Configuration for Testing

-Each of the scripts described above uses the hard-coded config "apd4n".
+Each of the scripts described above uses the hard-coded config "dev".
 You will want to create your own configuration section in config/config.json and then use that for local testing.

 To create a new config section, copy an existing section and give it a